 On how Maitreyi Pushpa tears up Bundelkhand and pastes it back together in her stories.
-This article is part of our series on marginal literary cultures in regions often unjustly collapsed with the category of ‘Hindi’.
+This article is part of our series on literary cultures thriving despite the threat of imposition and globalisation.

 Surrounded by the valleys of Vindhyachal, Bundelkhand stretches across Uttar Pradesh and Madhya Pradesh.
 It spans a varied geography and an even more diverse social and cultural milieu.
 The region has been home to many tribes including the Raut, Bheel, Sahariya, Shabar, Kol, Nishad, Pulind, Kirad, Nag, and others; each with their own distinct languages.
 Sounds of Danghai, Chaurasi, Pawari, Vidishiya echo in different slices of the expanse.
 Bundeli is pre-eminent.